Amazon Fire Tablet Not Charging? Here’s How To Fix It

 Use quality cables

 All MicroUSB charging cables use the same basic design, but there are differences between cables.
 Specifically, very cheap, low-quality cables may be sloppily sized so that while they will make a connection, they are also stretching out the receptor port or bending pins inside it.
 Use high-quality, well-engineered cables.
-You don’t need to go spend $30 on a “premium” cable, but avoid the dollar store or bargain bin cables.
+You don’t need to go spend $30 on a “premium” cable, but avoid the dollar store or bargain bin ones.

 OK, it’s time to get serious!
 You’ve figured out that the problem is in the port itself (it usually is) and you want to know: can this be fixed, or am I on the hook for a new Kindle Fire?
 The good news – much of the time, you can jury-rig a way to get your Fire to charge, or even completely fix the problem.
 So let’s get our MacGyver on.